At the age of 28, Andy is a nine-year pro. A heavyweight contender, he is a former amateur standout.

-In his last fight on December 10 in Auckland, New Zealand, he challenged hometown favorite Joseph Parker for the vacant WBO heavyweight world title.
-Andy lost a very close and controversial 12-round majority decision – many observers thought he deserved to win.
+Andy challenged hometown favorite Joseph Parker for the vacant WBO heavyweight world title on December 10 in Auckland, New Zealand, but lost a very close and controversial 12-round majority decision – many observers thought he deserved to win.

 In earlier interviews, Andy said, “I represent Mexicali, Baja California.
 I always trained in Mexicali since I was young.

 “I’m a fast, explosive guy, pressure.
 I try to dominate my opponent.
 When I was an amateur, everybody would say, “This kid is really slick, really fast.’
-When I came to the pros, I used that speed and it’s working pretty good.
+When I came to the pros, I used that speed and it’s working pretty good.”